kohler/hotcrp/devel/manual/hotcrapi.md

 To list the PIDs that match a search, run `php batch/hotcrapi.php search -q SEARCH`, where `SEARCH` is a search query.
 To list other fields in CSV format, provide `-f FIELD` arguments, such as `php batch/hotcrapi.php search -q '#tag' -f tags -f title`.
+Obtain a list of available fields using `php batch/hotcrapi.php search fields`.

 To list the search actions that can be performed, run `php batch/hotcrapi.php search actions`.
 The output lists actions one per line.
 For JSON output instead,